Creamy Bisque of Roasted Red Garnet Yams

 Purée yam pulp in a food processor, along with crumbled tofu, miso and water.
 Process until completely smooth and silky.

-In the final 2 minutes of cooking, add nutmeg, ground coriander seeds, salt if needed, and pepper.
+In the final 2 minutes of cooking, add nutmeg, ground coriander seeds, salt and pepper.
 Taste and adjust seasonings.
 When serving, garnish with additional grated nutmeg.

 Recipe by, former PCC Nutrition Education Manager